SinaHR/Branch_And_Bound_BCQP/README.md

 ### 2. `node_upper_bound(...)`

-Solves the **original nonconvex QCQP** using local optimization and multiple random restarts to find feasible points and upper bounds (UBs).
+Solves the **original nonconvex BCQP** using local optimization and multiple random restarts to find feasible points and upper bounds (UBs).

 **Features**